bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 	Score = (1 x 17) - (0.25 x 3) + (0 x 5) = 16.25.

+Use this information to answer the following questions.

 	b.
 Suppose a student knows the correct answers for 18 questions, answers those 18 questions correctly, and chooses randomly from the 5 choices for each of the other 7 questions.
 Show that the expected value of the student’s score is 18 when using the scoring formula above.

 	c.
 A score of at least 20 is needed to pass the test.
 Suppose a student knows the correct answers for 18 questions, answers those 18 questions correctly, and chooses randomly from the 5 choices for each of the other 7 questions.
 What is the probability that the student will pass the test?

 10. **2012, Free Response, #2**